MojaveHao/MSL2-Python/docs/README.md

 MSL2-Python(pyMSL)
 Code by MojaveHao/Mojavium

+Copyright MojaveHao and David2022 and contributors 2022.

 Thanks:

 - David2022/Xian66 --- Fixed bugs and supplied MOS II(Download Source)

 Open Source License:GNU Affero Genral Public License v3([View at there](https://www.gnu.org/licenses/agpl-3.0.en.html))

+## More

+Discourages and does not support all commercial use Without permission, no one may use images and icons, or the original text of the introduction about the origin of the name MSL2-Python at the beginning of this article, for commercial purposes or on the homepage of the project, or other unauthorized acts.

+Derivative software needs to declare reference
+If the MSL2-Python distribution package is referenced without modifying it, the derived project should mention the use of MSL2-Python anywhere in the description.
+If the MSL2-Python source code is modified and republished, or another project is published with reference to the internal implementation of MSL2-Python, the derivative project must be clearly declared from this repository at the beginning of the article or where the 'MSL2-Python' related content first appears (https: //github.com/NTFS2020/MSL2-Python).
+The fact that it is free and open source must not be distorted or hidden.

 # 快捷工具